langchr86/mini-nas/README.md

 sudo disk-status
 ~~~~~~

-This gives us the current disk temperatures and a short health eport at the top.
+This gives us the current disk temperatures and a short health report at the top.
 After that the extensive statistics report of all disks follows.

 In addition we can run short or long self-tests on all disks with: